 Australia east coast must-see and must do

 1. See speechless views at the Blue Mountains

 There is no better place to start Australia east coast

 Katoomba is the main town in the blue mountains and a good place to start exploring the region.
-Following are the things you can do solo or with others.
+The following are things you can do solo or with others.

 1. See the three sisters from Echo point

 2. Watch the sunsets from Cahill’s lookout

 3. Go on Scenic skyway for dramatic views

 4. Go to Katoomba Falls